marymar/vue-harry-potter-quiz-workshop/workshop-steps/step6.md

     ++this.currentQuestionNumber;

     /*
-    FYI: We're increating a variable by one with an unary operator.
+    FYI: We're increating a variable by one with an unary operator:
+    ++this.currentQuestionNumber;

-    The above code is equal to this:
+    The above line of code is equal to this:

     this.currentQuestionNumber = this.currentQuestionNumber + 1;